Cylvre-Language/Cylvre/README.md

 - *All other dependencies will be packaged into the jar file by running* `gradle jar`

 ## Documentation
 Want to know more about Cylvre's syntax?
-CLick the link for the official [Cylvre Docs](https://sivaxis.gitbook.io/cylvre-docs/)!
+Click the link for the official [Cylvre Docs](https://sivaxis.gitbook.io/cylvre-docs/)!

 ## Build and run Cylvre